What are research skills?

 - Critical thinking

 Luckily, as a graduate you will have had plenty of opportunities to demonstrate your research skills over the course of your degree.
 You should be able to talk about how you researched your final project or dissertation topic and how you went into depth for essays or practical work.
+If you have completed any of these projects as part of a team, these can also be great for demonstrating examples of teamwork.

 You can also demonstrate your research skills by examining what you know about the industry or company you want to work for.
 The more you can show you know, the better your opportunity of impressing.